 Grooming and especially mat removal can be a stressful process for your fur baby.
 Mats can be very tight and unpleasant to brush out, and that's not even getting into the stress and negative conditioning they may have experienced in the past.
 If your fur baby is anxious, restless, or unhappy with being groomed, spend some time setting the stage.

 Treats, praise, and pets can all be good ways to make the brushing and grooming experience a little better.
 Just make sure not to go overboard; you don't want to rile them up; they'll be that much harder to handle.
-You can also consider something like CBD to calm down some of the more anxious canines out there.

 Work your fingers under the mat to minimize pulling.